 As a contractor, designer, engineer, architect, manufacturer, supplier or developer involved in a construction project, you are considered a stakeholder.
-In the event that the terms and conditions of your construction contract fails to follow through, you should invest in construction insurance coverage to protect your interests and work.
+In the event that the terms and conditions of your construction contract fail to follow through, you should invest in construction insurance coverage to protect your interests and work.
 At Warner, Sechrest & Butts, P.A., our experienced construction law attorneys can help you understand construction insurance coverage policies and disputes that often arise.

 Construction Insurance Coverage & Disputes

 Because there is always a lot at stake for everyone involved with construction projects, construction insurance coverage is necessary.
 Insurance companies serve to help protect your investments.
-Although insurance companies are established to protect and compensate workers, however, they must also earn profit.
+Although insurance companies are established to protect and compensate workers, however, they must also earn a profit.
 The easiest way to do this is via denial of insurance coverage claims.

 Most insurance coverage disputes result from:

 - Tardy and/or improperly filed paperwork

 - Lack of compelling evidence and justification (such as witnesses, expert advice, testimonial support, documents, photos, etc.)